 Lesson 3: She was forced to make the difficult decision to cut off her relationship with her parents in order to finish her education.

-Her dad said it was Satan that was controlling Tara and he needed to cast him out with a blessing.
+Her dad said Satan was controlling Tara, and he needed to cast him out with a blessing.
 If she accepted the blessing she would be cleansed of her worldliness.
-If she accepted, she knew it would show she accepted his twisted sense of reality, and she couldn’t do it anymore.
-So she refused.
+But Tara could no longer endure her father’s twisted sense of reality, and so, in her ultimate act of empowerment, she refused.

-I wasn’t sure how to go about this one because Educated really hits close to home for me.
-I went to the same university that Tara did, and am a member of the same church that she was.
-Although her family situation and story is not at all typical of people of my faith or in the area I grew up in, it’s important that people know about it.
-These lessons can help anybody with any background see how to have a better life even when things may have been hard from the beginning.
-It’s no wonder this eye-opening memoir was on the New York Times bestseller list for so long.
+Educated hits close to home for me.
+I went to the same university that Tara did, and I am a member of the same church that she was.
+Although her family situation and story is not at all typical of people of my faith, it’s important that people know about it.
+There are good and bad circumstances in any religion, town, and family.
+What an eye-opening memoir!
+This one will make you think for a while.

 Who would I recommend the Educated summary to?